Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 If you suspect your Chihuahua is scared, remove them from the trigger immediately to get some distance.

-Try to find patterns and learn what your dog is scared of so you can avoid the trigger until you decondition them to it.
+Try to spot patterns and learn what your dog is scared of so you can avoid the trigger until you decondition them to it.

 Solutions: